prantoamt/16bit_processor_design/Readme.txt

 # 16bit_processor_design

-Details of circuit design, Instruction set architecture design will be found on the link below:
+Details of circuit design & Instruction set architecture design will be found on the link below:

 https://prantoamt.wordpress.com/2018/09/09/16-bit-single-cycle-processor-design/